varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-3-dir/markowitz.md

 # Equity, Debt and Modern Portfolio Theory

 ## Introduction
-Modern portfolio theory (MPT) is a method for selecting a collection of assets, e.g., stocks or bonds, to maximize the overall reward of the investor within an acceptable level of risk to the investor.
-Harry Markowitz, who developed the mathematical foundation of MPT {cite}`MPT1952`, was later awarded a [Nobel Prize for his work in 1990](https://www.nobelprize.org/prizes/economic-sciences/1990/markowitz/facts/).
+Modern portfolio theory (MPT), a method for selecting a portfolio of assets, e.g., a collection of stocks or bonds, maximizes the overall reward an investor recieves, gievn an acceptable level of risk.
+In particular, we'll explore Markowitz portfolio optimization; Harry Markowitz, who developed the mathematical foundation of MPT {cite}`MPT1952`, was later awarded a [Nobel Prize for his work in 1990](https://www.nobelprize.org/prizes/economic-sciences/1990/markowitz/facts/).

-The central theme of MPT is the balance between risk and reward, where the reward is measured as the [expected return](https://www.investopedia.com/terms/r/return.asp) of a basket of assets (called a portfolio).
-In contrast, the risk is calculated as the variance of the logarithmic return of the portfolio.
-Thus, the objective of MPT is to balance the composition of the portfolio such that an investor obtains a desired expected return while minimizing the variance (risk).
-For a detailed discussion of MPT, see Part II (chapters 5 - 8) of Bodie, Kane, and Marcus {cite}`Bodie:2011ug`.
+The central theme of modern portfolio theory is balancing risk and reward.
+Reward is measured as the [expected return](https://www.investopedia.com/terms/r/return.asp) of a portfolio of assets, while, the risk is calculated as the variance of the logarithmic or fraction return of the portfolio.
+Thus, the objective of modern portfolio theory is to balance the composition of the portfolio such that an investor obtains a desired expected return while minimizing the variance (risk).

+For a more detailed discussion of MPT, see Part II (chapters 5 - 8) of Bodie, Kane, and Marcus {cite}`Bodie:2011ug`.

 In this chapter, we will:

 * Introduce {ref}`content:references:markowitz` for a portfolio of risky and risk-free assets
-* Introduce {ref}`content:references:markowitz-solution` and
+* Introduce {ref}`content:references:markowitz-solution` and {ref}`content:references:markowitz-solution-sim`
 * Explore the question {ref}`content:references:markowitz-solution-test`
 ---